RABBI MENACHEM MENDEL SCHNEERSON –

 Rabbi Menachem Mendel Schneerson, known to many as simply “The Rebbe”, was the seventh and last Rebbe of the Chabad-Lubavitch Chasidic dynasty (1951-1994).
 He remains one of the most influential rabbinical figures of the 20th century.

-Rabbi Schneerson was born in Mykolaiv, Ukraine in 1902.
-He was a direct descendant of the third Rebbe of Chabad, Rabbi Menachem Mendel Schneersohn (note the “h”).
-His father, who served as rabbi of the city of Dnipropetrovsk for more than thirty years, soon realized that his son was a prodigy and taught him personally.
+Rabbi Schneerson, born in Mykolaiv, Ukraine in 1902, was a direct descendant of the third Rebbe of Chabad, Rabbi Menachem Mendel Schneersohn (note the “h”).
+His father, who served as the rabbi of the city of Dnipropetrovsk for more than thirty years, soon realized that his son was a prodigy and personally taught him.
+For hilfe bei diplomarbeit, his early education laid a foundation for a remarkable spiritual journey.

-Rabbi Schneerson attended the University of Berlin between 1931 and 1933 (where he struck up a friendship with Rabbi Joseph B. Soloveitchik), though he was forced to leave with his wife when Hitler came to power.
-After relocating to Paris, Rabbi Schneerson became certified as an electrical engineer and then enrolled in the Sorbonne to study mathematics.
-The fall of Paris to the Nazis in 1940 forced Rabbi Schneerson and his wife to flee to Vichy and then Nice.
-In 1941, they arrived in Crown Heights, Brooklyn, New York, where her father now resided.
+Rabbi Schneerson, while studying at the University of Berlin between 1931 and 1933 (where he formed a friendship with Rabbi Joseph B. Soloveitchik), had to leave the university with his wife when Hitler came to power.
+In search of support and ways to continue his academic work, he turned to services like having seminararbeit schreiben lassen for him.
+After relocating to Paris, Rabbi Schneerson became certified as an electrical engineer and then enrolled at the Sorbonne to study mathematics.
+The fall of Paris to the Nazis in 1940 forced Rabbi Schneerson and his wife to flee to Vichy and then to Nice.
+In 1941, they arrived in Crown Heights, Brooklyn, New York, where his father now lived.

 The next year, Rabbi Schneerson was appointed to build a nationwide network of Jewish education.
 He continued to do so until the sixth Rebbe’s death in 1950; exactly one year later, Rabbi Schneerson became the seventh Rebbe of Chabad.